 How does your diverse background help the team you manage?

 My interests in art and science play an active role in how I manage the teams that deal with emotionally heavy content daily.
-The mental and physical training reinforce the mantra that all challenges can be overcome with persistence.
+The mental and physical training reinforces the mantra that all challenges can be overcome with persistence.
 Then this can be applied to everything else in life.

 I feel like I can recognize burnout and fatigue quickly, so I make sure my teams have multiple tasks to work on.
 That way they diversify their workload and operate in a more self-directed mode.
 I’ll remind them to take breaks to stay fresh, too.
 It helps that our company culture is collaborative, energetic, and laid back; and our leadership team works hard to make sure no one has any hurdles in front of them that impact performance.
 It’s truly a positive environment, and we all know that we are in this boat together to help save lives.